Keyri-Co/keyri-firebase-serverside-authentication/README.md

 In this web app, the /api/keyrilogin route is hit upon scanning the QR code with the aforementioned Keyri SDK-enabled mobile app, and functions that wrap this call are used to seamlessly log the user in without any manual input.

 NOTABLY, the /api/keyrilogin route can be hit directly by your Keyri SDK-enabled mobile application.
 Doing so would allow instant, input-less login upon, for example, passing a biometrics check like FaceID.
-This functionality, in addition to QR login on the web app, is implemented in the companion mobile app in this project: [TODO: link to Aditya's repo]().
+This functionality, in addition to QR login on the web app, is implemented in the companion mobile app in this project: [Example iOS App](https://github.com/Keyri-Co/firebaseServersideIos).

 ## Learn More